Buy single doses or sign up for a subscription .

 Your HDC will come in a tiny tube of clear liquid.
 The HDC may be visible in the liquid as small, white dots, or tiny clumps.

-The shipping fluid’s ingredients are: water, amino acids, glucose and trehalose, with traces of physiological salts, natural organic acids, streptomycin* and amphotericin-B.*
+The shipping fluid’s ingredients are: water, amino acids, glucose and trehalose, with traces of physiological salts, natural organic acids.

 Who should not take HDCs?